Skip to main content

 2. high-risk approval-gated change

-3. inspect audit trail
+3. inspect the audit trail